curlsloth/NYU-HPC-4-newbies/README.md

 This new script makes each job instance loop through 1000 iterations per `n`.

 When `n=0`, this instance will loop `i` from 0 to 999.
 When `n=1`, this instance will loop `i` from 1000 to 1999, and so on.
-Therefore, it is equivalent to running 100k brief instances in parallel, but it is much more manageable.
-Although the execution time per instance is 1000 times longer, the difference is 0.1 s vs. 100 s.
+Therefore, it is equivalent to running 100k brief instances in parallel, but it is much more manageable with only 100 job instances.
+Although the execution time per instance is 1000 times longer, the difference is just 0.1 s vs. 100 s.
 Also, the total queue time and required resources of 100k jobs is almost certainly much longer and larger than 100 jobs!

 ### Best practices ###